gramineproject/graphene/Tools/gsc/images/graphene_attestation_inside_aks_readme.md

 # Graphene Attestation Inside AKS cluster

-This guide demonstrates how Graphene DCAP attestation quote can be verified inside AKS cluster.
-Here, we provide an end to end example to help CSPs integrate graphene’s RA TLS attestation and secret provisioning feature with a confidential compute cluster managed by the Azure Kubernetes Service.
-The necessary reference wrappers that will enable graphene to use the AKS components such as the AESMD and quote provider libraries are contributed.
+This guide demonstrates how Graphene DCAP attestation quote can be generated and verified from within an AKS cluster.
+Here, we provide an end to end example to help CSPs integrate graphene’s RA-TLS attestation and secret provisioning feature with a confidential compute cluster managed by Azure Kubernetes Service.
+The necessary reference wrappers that will enable graphene to use AKS components such as the AESMD and quote provider libraries are contributed.
 A microservice deployment is also provided for the RA-TLS verifier module that can be readily deployed to the AKS cluster.

 ## Create client and server images for graphene attestation samples